jsliwa1/tuw-summer-2024-spdb/README.md

 9. **Go to http://127.0.0.1:8000**

 ## How to use the app
-Enter your starting address (Note: all addresses must be located within the Warsaw agglomeration)
+Enter your starting address (Note: all addresses must be located within the Warsaw agglomeration and entered in the standard format, e.g. Freta 12, Warszawa).

 Add additional addresses to build the route.